dashohoxha/killercoda-scenarios/docker-scripts/virtual-computer-lab/step2.md

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/

+   (Refresh the page a couple of times, if it is blank initially.)

    You will notice that there are no connections available, but we are going to fix this soon (in the next steps).